 In areas with mild winters, blooms begin in late winter and extend into spring.
 Penstemon in colder climates they bloom in late spring into summer, depending on the species.

-Well-drained soil and full sun are two factors critical in growing penstemon successfully.
-Local nurseries and botanical garden plant sales are the best sources for transplants and penstemon can also be started from seed.
-Water well and then allow the soil to dry out before watering again.
+Well-drained soil and full sun are two factors critical for growing penstemon successfully.
+Local nurseries and botanical garden plant sales are usually the best sources for transplants.
+Penstemon can also be started from seed.